Tight Bounds for Sparsifying Random CSPs: Sparsifiability of the Complete, Uniform Instance with Relations over Arbitrary Domains

-Note that $\bR$ being marginally uniform implies $\Sym(\bR)$ is as well and so is a stronger condition.
-Below, we show that it is a \emph{strictly} stronger condition (i.e., that there are relations $\bR$ such that $\Sym(\bR)$ is marginally uniform, but $\bR$ is not).
+Note that $\bR$ being marginally balanced implies $\Sym(\bR)$ is as well and so is a stronger condition.
+Below, we show that it is a \emph{strictly} stronger condition (i.e., that there are relations $\bR$ such that $\Sym(\bR)$ is marginally balanced, but $\bR$ is not).